tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   scene.
 The coordinates of this object is applied to specify the Location In Mesh for snappyHexMesh.
 If this object does not exist, zero coordinates are used for Location In Mesh.
+* **Clean Up Meshes** is a simple mesh cleaning operator, meant for rudimentary CAD mesh clean up.
+The operator goes through every mesh objects.
+It merges vertices which are located closer than the *Merge Distance* option value given on the right side of the button.
+The operator also recalculates outward surface normals for all meshes.
+Number of merged vertices per object is given as return info from the operator.
 * **Apply LocRotScale For All** resets the Object Transformation Properties (Location, Rotation and Scale) of all mesh objects to default values.
 This makes measurement values always unambiguous,